planas/pbf_parser/README.md

 => 379
 ```

-If the seek fails for any reason, it returns false (TODO: make this throw exception?):
+If the index to #seek is out of bounds, it returns false:

 ```ruby
 > pbf.seek(380)